 History of Chess

 Chess has a very long and rich history.
 While there are no clear dates of when the first chess – or variation of chess – was played, many scholars believe that the game originated in the 6th century in the Gupta Empire of India.
-Interestingly, the game of chess has not changed much over the years, and it has kept the same rules, same game pieces, and the same board.
+Interestingly, chess has not changed much over the years, and it has kept the same rules, game pieces, and board.

 However, the game became increasingly popular, and it quickly spread across the globe.
 And as the game spread, new rules were added, changing the game of chess to reach the final form we know today.